dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0501.md

 Z(1) = Y + W(1)

-Figure 5.3

-Punched card containing one Fortran statement.
+Figure 5.3 Punched card containing one Fortran statement.
 [Image licensed under CC BY-SA 2.5 by Arnold Reinhold, via Wikimedia Commons.
 From https://commons.wikimedia.org/wiki/File:FortranCardPROJ039.agr.jpg .]

 Here, Y refers to a value that has presumably been previously assigned, perhaps using a Fortran statement such as

 Y = 42

-Z(1) and W(1) refer to the first values in arrays named Z and W .
-1 Writing code this way removes the accidental complexity of having to decide where in memory these variables are to be located, choosing registers to temporarily store the values, giving instructions for loading the values from memory into registers, and finally giving the instruction to perform the add.
+Z(1) and W(1) refer to the first values in arrays named Z and W. [1] Writing code this way removes the accidental complexity of having to decide where in memory these variables are to be located, choosing registers to temporarily store the values, giving instructions for loading the values from memory into registers, and finally giving the instruction to perform the add.
 The latter style is what would be required in assembly code.

 A Fortran program is translated into assembly code (or directly into machine code) by a compiler.
 The compiler is responsible for deciding which registers are used for what and where in memory values are stored.
 Designing good compilers is quite an art, with many opportunities for optimization and experimentation.